NekohimeMusou/smt-tc/README.md

 ## Known Issues

-I'm not listing missing features from the old version unless they're especially notable.

 - Generic, non-SMT-ish aesthetics
 - It's unclear which tab is active at a given time
 - Overriding an elemental affinity with an AE doesn't work correctly
+- Character level can't be set directly, only by granting XP

+## Contributions

+If you're interested in filing a bug report, suggesting a new feature, or contributing code or assets, take a look at [CONTRIBUTING.md](https://github.com/NekohimeMusou/smt-tc/blob/main/CONTRIBUTING.md)!

 ## Contributors ✨

-Thank you, Cannon White, for the new, non-intellectual-property-burdened affinity icons!
+Thank you, **Cannon White,** for the new, non-intellectual-property-burdened affinity icons!
 Check him out on Bluesky: <https://bsky.app/profile/hencanpro.bsky.social>

 ## Special Thanks

-CSS stolen from <https://github.com/asacolips-projects/boilerplate>, without which I might never have learned how to Foundry.
+CSS stolen from [Asacolips' Boilerplate System](https://github.com/asacolips-projects/boilerplate), without which I might never have learned how to Foundry.
 Kudos!
-Also a big shout out to Taragnor and his Persona RPG system (<https://github.com/taragnor/persona>), without whom I'd probably still be trying to figure out how to work Typescript XD
+Also a big shout out to Taragnor and his [Persona RPG system](https://github.com/taragnor/persona), without whom I'd probably still be trying to figure out how to work Typescript XD